ibm-cloud-docs/containers/ts-cluster-cli.md

 Review and complete the following the steps for your cluster version.
 {: tsResolve}

-{{site.data.keyword.containerlong_notm}} 1.21 and later.
-:   The Konnectivity VPN connection between the master node and worker nodes is not functioning properly.
+- Version 1.21 and later the Konnectivity VPN connection between the master node and worker nodes is not functioning properly.
 - The cluster has both private and public service endpoints enabled.
 - Service endpoints or VRF are not enabled in the account.